Modern tropical coworking space design in Bali with ergonomic desks and natural light

 The “Screen Glare” Dilemma (Tropical Lighting)

 Bali is famous for its incredible, aggressive natural sunlight.
 Architecturally, you want massive glass windows to show off the rice paddy or ocean views.
 But practically?
-Direct sunlight is the ultimate enemy of a laptop screen.
+Direct sunlight is the the primary enemy of a laptop screen.

 If a member has to squint to see their spreadsheet, they will pack up and leave.